Mounts: ~ (read-only), /tmp/lima (writable; removed in Lima v2.0)

 Using SSH

-SSH based port forwarding is the default and current model that is supported in Lima.
+SSH based port forwarding was previously the default mode.

 To explicitly use SSH forwarding use the below command